Roly5573/Advice-Project/README.md

-Although the site is primarily focussed on the extensive public advice services provided by Citizens Advice, other charity organisations within the London Borough of Havering, do offer similar assistance to the public, but none with the same extensive National support infrastructure.
+Although the site is primarily focused on the extensive public advice services provided by Citizens Advice, there are other charity organisations within the London Borough of Havering, who offer similar assistance to the public, but none with the same extensive National support infrastructure.

 You may view my Advice in Havering website [here.](https://roly5573.github.io/Advice-Project/)